Santorini village tour - photo by Lazaros Tsaktsiras

 Santorini Village Tour: Pyrgos, Emporio & the Medieval Kastelia

-While most visitors see Oia and Fira, Santorini has a hidden layer that relatively few tourists discover: five medieval fortress villages (kastelia) built by the Venetians in the 13th century to defend against pirates.
-A village tour of Pyrgos, Emporio, and Megalochori reveals a completely different side of the island — one of labyrinthine lanes, traditional architecture, local life, and extraordinary views.
+Most people come to Santorini and spend their entire trip in Oia and Fira, which honestly isn’t surprising — those villages are spectacular.
+But the island has another layer entirely: five medieval fortress villages called kastelia, built by Venetians in the 13th century specifically to defend against pirates.
+A village tour of Pyrgos, Emporio, and Megalochori shows you a completely different Santorini — labyrinthine lanes, traditional architecture, actual local life, and views that cost nothing to enjoy.

 Why the Kastelia Were Built

-Between the 13th and 16th centuries, the Aegean was plagued by piracy.
-Barbarossa and other legendary corsairs raided Santorini repeatedly, to the point where the population had been drastically reduced.
-The Venetian administrators who controlled the island from 1207 devised a radical solution: five fortified village-fortresses, each designed as a single defensive unit.
+Between the 13th and 16th centuries, piracy in the Aegean was genuinely brutal.
+Barbarossa and other corsairs raided Santorini so repeatedly that the population had been drastically reduced.
+The Venetian administrators controlling the island from 1207 came up with a radical solution: five fortified village-fortresses, each functioning as a single defensive unit.

 Pyrgos — The Highest Village

-Built at the island’s highest point, Pyrgos (population 1,078) was Santorini’s capital until 1800 and one of the best-preserved of the five kastelia.
-The Kasteloporta — the single entrance gate — still stands, with the projecting stone slot above it (the “fonissa,” or killer) through which defenders poured boiling oil on attackers.
-Below the kasteli, an underground tunnel system provided emergency escape routes for residents.
+Pyrgos sits at the island’s highest point — population around 1,078 — and served as Santorini’s capital until 1800.
+It’s one of the best-preserved of the five kastelia.
+The Kasteloporta, the original entrance gate, still stands, the stone fonissa slot intact above it.
+Below the kasteli, an underground tunnel system gave residents emergency escape routes.
+People actually used these.

-Walking into the kasteli feels like entering another century: narrow lanes barely wide enough for two people, whitewashed walls, small windows, and sudden openings that frame extraordinary views of the caldera or the sea.
-49 churches and chapels serve the village and surrounding area.
-At the summit, small restaurants and cafes have caldera views that rival Oia’s at a fraction of the price.
+Walking into the kasteli genuinely feels like stepping back several centuries.
+Lanes barely wide enough for two people.
+Whitewashed walls.
+Small windows.
+Then suddenly a gap opens and you’re looking straight out at the caldera.
+The village has 49 churches and chapels, which seems impossible until you start counting them.
+At the summit, small restaurants and cafes have caldera views that honestly rival Oia’s — at maybe a third of the price.

-The Good Friday tradition at Pyrgos — fires lit in tin lamps throughout the entire village as the epitaphios procession passes — is Santorini’s most atmospheric Easter celebration, drawing visitors from across the island.
-The village square, once reserved for the village aristocrats (kaloupaxtides), now has a war memorial and traditional cafes where locals still gather in the evenings.
+If you’re visiting around Easter, the Good Friday tradition here is something else entirely: tin lamps lit throughout the entire village as the epitaphios procession passes through.
+People come from across the island for it.
+The village square, once reserved for local aristocrats called kaloupaxtides, now has a war memorial and traditional cafes where locals still gather most evenings.

 Megalochori — The Heart Village